 Step 3: Grab a Glass

-After boiling grinder in milk, carefully set it on a towel and grab a glass.
+After boiling the grinder in milk, carefully set it on a towel and grab a glass.
 Pouring the leftover milk, you are left with THC infused drink, along with a clean ‘weed’ grinder.
 Going this route is ideal for those who don’t want the plant material to go to waste but also don’t want to spend the time scraping it.

 Takeaway

 We can all agree that there is nothing as satisfying as using a freshly washed grinder.
-While this task is easy to place on the back-burner, we have shown you different methods to maintain your grinder based on the amount of time and effort you are willing to spend.
+While this task is easy to place on the back burner, we have shown you different methods to maintain your grinder based on the amount of time and effort you are willing to spend.
 Hopefully, at the end of this guide, you have found that learning how to clean a sticky grinder isn’t too difficult after all.